 Take a drive out towards Rochester and you'll discover Beechwood State Park, home to New York's abandoned Girl Scout Camp.
 Looking like something out of the Blair Witch Project, it's here that you'll find abandoned cabins, an old Olympic size pool and other pieces of the camp that have been withering away for years.
-Abandoned back in 1996, you can see what the camp looks like today if you
+Abandoned back in 1996, you can see what the camp looks like today in our coverage of this

 Were you aware that New York was

-spooky?!
-If you managed to make it through this post without fainting from fear, see if you’re up to taking this This Haunted Road Trip That Will Lead You To The Scariest Places In New York!
+If you managed to make it through this post without fainting from fear, see if you’re up to taking a